okio-ai/nendo/README.md

 nendo = Nendo()
 ```

 ... and just like that, you're ready to go!
+Now, there are multiple ways to configure Nendo, refer to the [relevant documentation pages](https://okio.ai/docs/usage/config/) for more information.

 ## Usage